Frequently Asked Questions

 In addition, we are following all of the recommendations outlined by the California Department of Public Health.

 Families are asked to screen themselves and children daily, prior to coming to the school.
 For the health and safety of staff, children, and all families, Parent/Guardian must notify us if children have taken any fever reducing medications in the prior 24 hours.

-Staff and children’s temperature will be taken each morning with a no-touch thermometer.
-Thermometer will be cleaned and disinfected with an alcohol wipe after each use.
+Staff and children’s temperature are taken each morning with a no-touch thermometer.
+The thermometer is cleaned and disinfected with an alcohol wipe after each use.

-If anyone has a temperature of 100.4°F or higher they will be excluded from entering the front gate.
+If anyone has a temperature of 100.4°F or higher they are excluded from entering the front gate.

-Staff and children will be monitored throughout the day for any signs of possible illness.
+Staff and children are monitored throughout the day for any signs of possible illness.

-If a child exhibits signs of illness, the child will be isolated and parent/guardian will be notified immediately to pick up the child.
+If a child exhibits signs of illness, the child will be isolated and parent/guardian is notified immediately to pick up the child.

-If a staff member exhibits signs of illness, they will be immediately excused from work.
+If a staff member exhibits signs of illness, they are immediately excused from work.